pip-services/pip-services-docs/content/en/python/rpc/services/http_request_detector.md

 ### Static methods

 #### detect_address
-Detects the IP address from which the given HTTP request was received.
+Detects the IP address from where the given HTTP request was received.

 > `static` detect_address(req: bottle.Request): str

 - **req**: bottle.Request - HTTP request to process.
-- **returns**: str - the detected IP address (without a port).
+- **returns**: str - detected IP address (without a port).
 If no IP is detected - *None* will be returned.

 #### detect_browser
-Detects the browser (using "user-agent") from which the given HTTP request was made.
+Detects the browser (using "user-agent") from where the given HTTP request was made.

 > `static` detect_browser(req: bottle.Request) -> str

 - **req**: bottle.Request - HTTP request to process.
-- **returns**: str - the detected browser.
+- **returns**: str - detected browser.
 Detectable browsers: "chrome", "msie", "firefox", "safari".
 Otherwise - "unknown" will be returned.

 #### detect_platform